 If you want a portfolio site that looks to a CEO like you know what you're doing, then Squarespace (opens in new tab) might be the option for you.
 This slick, trendy template portal offers glossy portfolios, custom domains and e-commerce – everything you need to get up and running online.
 It even offers logos, just in case.
 The price for a personal site starts at £10/$12 per month, and a more customisable business site at £15/$18.

 This is the fun underdog in this pack of alternative portfolio sites.
-A joint collaboration between designers in Latvia, The Netherlands and San Francisco, it's an open source, simple, flexible online tool for creating websites.
-Prices are pretty reasonable, they host, and you get the feeling that this young startup gets the whole portfolio ordeal.
+A joint collaboration between designers in Latvia, The Netherlands and San Francisco, Berta (opens in new tab) is a simple, flexible open-source online tool for creating websites.
+Prices are pretty reasonable, hosting is offered, and you get the feeling that the company gets the whole portfolio ordeal.
 Their 'happy websites' look great too.
 A pro plan that allows you to remove Berta branding starts at €8.99 per month.